giraffexiu/move-fcg-analyzer/indexer/README.md

 <a name="english"></a>
 ## English

-A TypeScript-based tool for indexing and querying Aptos Move projects.
+A TypeScript-based tool for indexing and querying Move projects with function call graph analysis.

 ### Getting Started